-- (a) recommend to the Minister- - the minimum qualifications, practical training, competency standards, conditions and requirements for the registration of social service practitioners; and - (ii) the period of validity, conditions and requirements for the renewal of registration; - (b) consider and decide on applications for registration and renewal of registration; - (c) keep registers in respect of social service practitioners and, after consulting the boards prescribe - (i) the registers to be kept; - (ii) the form of registers and the maintenance of registers; - (iii) the manner in which alterations to registers may be effected;
+- (a) recommend to the Minister- - the minimum qualifications, practical training, competency standards, conditions and requirements for the registration of social service practitioners; and - (ii) the period of validity, conditions and requirements for the renewal of registration. - (b) consider and decide on applications for registration and renewal of registration;

-- (iv) the form of certificates of registration and the issuing of certificates of registration; and - (d) ensure that the registers are at all reasonable times open to inspection by members of the public.
+- (c) keep registers in respect of social service practitioners and, after consulting the professional boards, prescribe - (i) the registers to be kept; - (ii) the form of registers and the maintenance of registers; - (iii) the manner in which alterations to registers may be effected; - (iv) the form of certificates of registration and the issuing of certificates of registration; and - (d) ensure that the registers are at all reasonable times open to inspection by members of the public.

-5 6.
-Powers and functions of Council regarding education, training and development
+6. Powers and functions of Council regarding education and training

-- (1) The Council must, subject to this Act - (a) recommend to the Minister, the minimum standards of education, training and development applicable to social service practitioners; - (b) exercise control over the quality assurance of education, training and development applicable to social service practitioners; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act 101 of 1997 regarding matters relevant to education, training and development of the social service practitioners; - (d) consult with the South African Qualifications Authority established in terms of the South African Qualifications Authority Act 58 of 1995 and any relevant body accredited by the South African Qualifications Authority regarding education, training and development of social service practitioners; and - (e) promote liaison in the field of education, training and development of social service practitioners in the Republic and internationally. - (2) The Council may, subject to this Act- - recognise, either wholly or in part, the qualifications or education, training and development programmes of education and training institutions and withdraw such recognition;
+- (1) The Council must, subject to this Act - (a) recommend to the Minister, the minimum standards of education and training applicable to social service practitioners; - (b) exercise control over the quality assurance of education and training applicable to social service practitioners; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act 101 of 1997 regarding matters relevant to education and training in the social service practitioners; - (d) consult with the South African Qualifications Authority established in terms of the South African Qualifications Authority Act 58 of 1995 and any relevant body accredited by the South African Qualifications Authority regarding education and training of social service practitioners; and - (e) promote liaison in the field of education and training of social service practitioners in the Republic and internationally.

-- (b) recognise, either wholly or in part, continuing professional development programmes offered by education and training institutions or professional bodies or associations and withdraw such recognition; - (c) recognise any qualification held by any person (whether obtained in the Republic or elsewhere) as being equal, either wholly or in part, to any prescribed qualification; - (d) assess and recognise prior, non-formal or experiential learning of any person for the purpose of registration as a social service practitioner; and - (e) enter into agreements with persons or bodies in the Republic or internationally regarding education, training and development of social service practitioners. - (3) The Council must before withdrawing any recognition contemplated in subsection 2(a) or (b)- - (a) give notice in writing to the education and training institution or professional body or association concerned of its intention to withdraw the recognition with reasons; and - (b) afford the education and training institution or professional body or association a period of not less than twenty-one days in which to submit grounds for not withdrawing the recognition. - (4) No qualification may, in terms of subsection (2)(c), be recognised as being equal, either wholly or in part, to any prescribed qualification unless that qualification indicates a standard of professional education, training and development not lower than the prescribed qualification. - (5) The Council must, in exercising or performing its powers or functions regarding education, training and development, take into account the policies and procedures of the South African Qualifications Authority and those of any other statutory authority exercising standard setting or quality assurance powers in respect of education, training and development of social service practitioners.
+- (2) The Council may, subject to this Act- - recognise, either wholly or in part, the qualifications or education and training programmes of education and training institutions and withdraw such recognition; - recognise, either wholly or in part, continued professional development programmes offered by education and training institutions or professional associations and withdraw such recognition; - (c) recognise any qualification held by any person (whether obtained in the Republic or elsewhere) as being equal, either wholly or in part, to any prescribed qualification; - (d) assess and recognise prior, non-formal or experiential learning of any person for the purpose of registration as a social service practitioner; and - (e) enter into agreements with persons or bodies in the Republic or internationally regarding education and training of social service practitioners. - (3) The Council must before withdrawing any recognition contemplated in subsection 2(a) or (b)- - give notice in writing to the education and training institution or professional association concerned of its intention to withdraw the recognition with reasons; and - (b) afford the education and training institution or professional association a period of not less than twenty-one days in which to submit grounds for not withdrawing the recognition. - (4) No qualification may, in terms of subsection (2)(c), be recognised as being equal, either wholly or in part, to any prescribed qualification unless that qualification indicates a standard of professional education, training and development not lower than the prescribed qualification.

+(5) The Council must, in exercising or performing its powers or functions regarding education and training, take into account the policies and procedures of the South African Qualifications Authority and those of any other statutory authority exercising standard setting or quality assurance powers in respect of education and training of social service practitioners.